-Risk: Reputational and financial risk in the event of short-comings in on-site waste management
+Risk: Reputational and financial risk in the event of shortcomings in on-site waste management

 GL events has not yet defined objectives for its waste management policy.
 However, the Group plans to set targets for 2025, in order to structure and measure its goals in terms of waste reduction, increased sorting and reuse.
 These targets are in line with the principles of the circular economy and European regulatory frameworks.
-In addition, these targets are aligned with Venues Division's goal for reducing emissions in Europe.
+In addition, these targets are aligned with Venues Division's goal for reducing emissions in Europe. policies.
+Monitoring waste volumes, sorting rates and results in line with European taxonomy, makes it possible to identify concrete short-term levers for improvement.
+GL events' commitment to this gradual approach reflects its desire to develop an ambitious trajectory to actively contribute to the transition towards an efficient and sustainable circular economy.